 |Administrative Coordinator||PD Dr. Ruth Lyck|

 |MIC Representative||PD Dr. Ruth Lyck|

-The Cutting Edge Microscopy curriculum will be embedded in the Graduate School for Cellular and Biomedical Sciences of the University of Bern (GCB) and will benefit from the existing framework of the Microscopy Imaging Center (MIC) with its high-end microscopes.
-PhD students registered to the Cutting Edge Microscopy program will profit from:
+The Cutting Edge Microscopy curriculum is embedded in the Graduate School for Cellular and Biomedical Sciences of the University of Bern (GCB) and benefits from the existing framework of the Microscopy Imaging Center (MIC) with its high-end microscopes.
+PhD students registered to the Cutting Edge Microscopy program profit from:

 The Cutting Edge Microscopy curriculum is divided in two sections: a basic module with mandatory courses (4 ECTS) and an elective module (4 ECTS) allowing the students to choose courses and set a focus on specific topics considered advantageous to the individual PhD projects.